mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

     On the other hand, the slack bus (`type = 3`) always requires an in-service generator.
 The starting value of the voltage magnitude at the slack bus is determined exclusively by the setpoints provided within the generators connected to it.
 This is a result of the slack bus having a known voltage magnitude that must be maintained.

+    If there are multiple generators connected to the generator or slack bus, the initial voltage magnitude will align with the magnitude setpoint specified for the first in-service generator in the list.
 ---

 ##### Custom Starting Voltages